opencog/atomspace-dht/README.md

 * TODO: Optionally use crypto signatures to verify that the data comes from legitimate, cooperating sources.
 * TODO: Change the default one-week data expiration policy to instead be a few hours ... or even tens of minutes?
-Persistant data still needs to live on disk, not in RAM, and to be provided by seeders.
+Persistent data still needs to live on disk, not in RAM, and to be provided by seeders.
 * TODO: Support read-write overlay AtomSpaces on top of read-only